+Send a press release with your video to relevant industry sites, blogs, new sites.
 There’s a decent chance a clip of your video or the whole thing will be embedded on a website.
 It’s an easy article for the writer.
 Just embed the video with a 50-100 word stub and they are done.
 You can also shoot for the stars and try for local news and cable tv stations as well.

 Use a call to action (plus URL) or a QR code to direct people to your video landing page.

 Personally, I think Snap Tag looks the coolest, it’s just your logo and a coded ring around it.
 Consumers simply snap a photo of the SnapTag mobile barcode and text it to a designated code or scan the SnapTag mobile barcode using the Snap Reader App.

+11. Post video to citation websites

 Post your video to citation websites that allow video.
-Yelp, yellow pages, yahoo directory, hot frog, Angie's List, Foursquare, City Search, Super Pages and anything that might apply to the industry you are in.
-Click here for a list of 200 citation websites
+Yelp, yellow pages, yahoo directory, hot frog, Angie's List, Foursquare, City Search, Super Pages, and anything that might apply to the industry you are in.
+Click for a list of 200 citation websites

-12. Comment on blogs and other videos with a link to the video.
+12. Comment on blogs and other videos with a link to the video

 This is where you put your intern to good use.
 Have them scour the net posting positive and relative specific comments to blogs and other videos.
 I would start at 5 a day until you hit 25.
 If it feels like there is more opportunity out there, go another 25.
 Have them keep going until it feels like there are no more legit positive and relative ways to post it on to blogs and comments.

-13. Attend Vidcon.
+13. Attend Vidcon